peanutbutterclassic/popquiz/README.md

 ### Content

 - A YouTube tutorial given by [Traversy Media](https://www.youtube.com/watch?v=6ophW7Ask_0) has helped me understand how to use modal box which I had combined with [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp)'s tutorial to create my quiz page that pops up on the same page as the main page without having to use another page.
-- Instructions on how to create a quiz using HTML, CSS and JavaScript [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3763s)
+- Instructions on how to create a quiz using HTML, CSS and JavaScript [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3763s) and [WebDevSimplified](https://www.youtube.com/watch?v=riDzcEQbX6k&t=180s)

 ### Media